ISDRS “Best Sustainable Development Article Award 2020”

 - Depending on the number of responses there are three ways to proceed: we have a ‘procedure a’ for receiving 1-40 suggestions and a ‘procedure b’ for 41-80 suggestions and a ‘procedure c’ for 80+ suggestions;

-- In case of large numbers, the Awards Jury chair can remove articles that are clearly not aligned with Criterion 3 (see below), and/or mobilise additional board members to support the Jury.
+- In case of large numbers, the Awards Jury chair can remove articles that are clearly not aligned with Criterion 3 (see below) or are published in predatory journals, and/or mobilise additional board members to support the Jury.

 - Pre-selection step 1 (depending on number of received suggestions (see point 4):